unytics/airbyte_serverless/README.md

   - implements a scheduler
   - improve secrets management (use secret manager)
   - implement the `get_logs` method of `BigQueryDestination`
+  - enable updating cloud run job instead of deleting/creating when it already exists
   - add a new destination connector (Cloud Storage?)
   - add more remote runners such compute instances.
   - implements vpc access